Terrarium

 Creating A Terrarium Micro Climate

-Terrariums are traditionally made in a closed container, and the terrarium acts as it’s own little eco-system.
+Terrariums are traditionally made in a closed container, and the terrarium acts as its own little ecosystem.

 I kept the orchid in it’s own little plastic pot that it came in, since orchids like to be in special orchid soil -being that they’re so special. 😉